filecoin-project/service-classes/service-classes/warm.md

 # Status
-* 2024-11-04: This is sketch of a service class definition to represent data stored with Filecoin that also has an accompanying unsealed copy for retrieval.
+* 2024-11-04: This is a sketch of a service class definition to represent data stored with Filecoin that also has an accompanying unsealed copy for retrieval.
 Key details like the threshold SLO values and even the name have not been determined or ageed upon.

 # Intended Users
-This service class is targeting users who expect to retrieve at least some subset of their data at least weekly and when they do retrieve, to have the first byte in under a second.
+This service class is targeting users who 1) expect to retrieve at least some subset of their data at least weekly and 2) when they do retrieve, to have the first byte in under a second.

 # SLOs
 Dimension | SLI | Threshold